American Airlines Flight 77: Continuity of operations

 At the moment of impact, Secretary of Defense Donald Rumsfeld was in his office on the other side of the Pentagon, away from the crash site.
 He ran to the site and assisted the injured.
-Rumsfeld returned to his office, and went to a conference room in the Executive Support Center where he joined a secure videoteleconference with Vice President Dick Cheney and other officials.
+Rumsfeld returned to his office, and went to a conference room in the Executive Support Center where he joined a secure video-teleconference with Vice President Dick Cheney and other officials.

 On the day of the attacks, DoD officials considered moving their command operations to Site R, a backup facility in Pennsylvania.
 Secretary of Defense Rumsfeld insisted he remain at the Pentagon, and sent Deputy Secretary Paul Wolfowitz to Site R. The National Military Command Center (NMCC) continued to operate at the Pentagon, even as smoke entered the facility.
 Engineers and building managers manipulated the ventilation and other building systems that still functioned to draw smoke out of the NMCC and bring in fresh air.

 During a press conference held inside the Pentagon at 18:42, Rumsfeld announced, "The Pentagon's functioning.
 It will be in business tomorrow."
 Pentagon employees returned the next day to offices in mostly unaffected areas of the building.
 By the end of September, more workers returned to the lightly damaged areas of the Pentagon.